Kambrian/JiutianDR/pages/products/IDE.md

 The interacting dark energy (IDE) runs are a set of N-body runs under cosmogical models with interactions between dark energy and dark matter.

 The simulations released here include the 7 cosmological models listed in the Jiutian overview paper.
-Each model include a low resolution ($$1024^3$$ particles) and a high resolution ($$2048^3$$ particles) run.
+Each model include a small box ($$1024^3$$ particles, 750Mpc/h boxsize) and a big box ($$2048^3$$ particles, 1500Mpc/h boxsize) run.
 The data files include the parameter files for the setup and output of the simulations, the powerspectrum for all snapshots, and the z=0 group catalog.

 The parameter files include:
 - the .param files used to run each simulation, recording the cosmlogical and numerical parameters used by [ME-Gadget4](https://gitee.com/shao-eor/me-gadget4).